 .jpg)

-The Tin Soldier is modeled after a Sergeant Major of the Royal Engineers Columbia Detachment.
-The Royal Engineers, also known as the Sappers surveyed and established the City of New Westminster,
+The Tin Soldier was modeled after a Sergeant Major of the Royal Engineers Columbia Detachment.
+The Royal Engineers, also known as the Sappers surveyed and established the City of New Westminster.

 LAND ACKNOWLEDGEMENT